SMTG-Bham/surfaxe/README.md

 ## Usage
 Surfaxe can be used via the command line and python API.
 The manual, including tutorials and API documentation can be found here.
-Additionally, the built-in `- h` option is available in the command line interface for each of the scripts.
+Additionally, the built-in `-h` option is available in the command line interface for each of the scripts.

 The `tutorials` directory contains the jupyter notebooks with detailed explanations of functionality of all aspects of the package.